Fortress (1992 film): Alternative ending

+Reception

-Box office results
+Box office

 Fortress grossed A$2,855,154 at the box office in Australia.
 Internationally it grossed a total of US$40 million, turning into a profitable movie for having been shot with a budget of $12,000,000.

-Reception
+Critical response

 The film holds a 38% 'Rotten' score on review aggregator Rotten Tomatoes, based on 16 reviews with an average rating of 4.7/10.
 Stephen Holden of The New York Times said: "Like so many other futuristic movies, Fortress is a lot better at setting up its premise than in developing a story around it, [but] for all its faults, [it] has an unusually energetic imagination.
 At its best, it blends RoboCop, The Handmaid's Tale, and Brave New World into something scary, original and grimly amusing".

 Nathan Shumate of Cold Fusion Video Reviews said: "It's a good little film, kept very interesting by a multitude of plot twists. [...]
 The beauty of this movie is that it's not terribly ambitious; [director Stuart] Gordon knew that it was not meant to be this generation's defining science fiction film, and so instead had fun with it.
 The characters are colorful and engaging, and the actors are b-movie all-stars; the story moves along at a fair clip; and the prison itself is a novel setting, with plenty of inconsistencies in future technology but none that sit up and insist that you notice them".

 James Berardinelli of ReelViews said: "Fortress has [...] an impressive visual style, [...] the set design is excellent, and the action scenes are well-paced, [but it's] hampered by a poorly-constructed story line [and] never gets on track.
 Instead of entering the rarefied atmosphere inhabited by such films as Aliens and the original Terminator, it falls in line with the likes of Freejack and Alien 3".